 We assess your health care needs and discuss how we can help.

-We are able to pair you with a licensed health care aide or licensed practitioner nurse based on location, needs, and personal preferences
+We pair you with a licensed health care aide or licensed practitioner nurse based on location, needs, and personal preferences.

 To the outside world, it looks like two friends or a senior and their child/grandchild having a good time.
 Since our caregivers and companions don’t wear a uniform, you would probably not be able to identify our staff when out in the community.